Xtree0/Xtree0/README.md

 you can reach me at phrb21@gmail.com

-I am just starting, but I am realy exited soon be able to create cool things :)
+I am just starting, but I am realy exited to soon be able to create cool things :)

 <!---
 Xtree0/Xtree0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.